altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 ~He drove aimlessly for a long while~
-~He watched the fuel plummet on the inefficient vehicle~ ~He was weaving through traffic just for the fun of it~ ~So far he hadn't caused any traffic~
+~He watched the fuel plummet on the inefficient vehicle~ ~He was weaving through traffic just for the fun of it~ ~So far he hadn't caused any accidents~
-~In the rear view mirror - he saw flashing blue lights~ *He sighed and calmly pulled over*
+~In the rear view mirror - he saw flashing blue and red lights~ *He sighed and calmly pulled over*
 ~He waited for the motorcycle cop to knock on his window~ *He rolled it down*